Skip to Content

 The FlareSide had different fenders on the outside and a ribbed bed side between the cab and rear axle.
 FlareSide trucks also had a smooth, aerodynamic look, and had a wheel fender that resembled a camel.
 The FlareSide was available in a cab, SuperCab, and SuperCrew body style, and had either a 5.5-foot Styleside bed or a 6.5-foot Flareside bed.

-READ ALSO: What Gas Mileage is Good For a Used Truck?
+READ ALSO: What is Gvwr on a Truck Mean?

 What is Flare Side Truck?